 Pay by check by making the check payable to UW-Madison and mailing it to: School for Workers | 610 Langdon St., Rm 229 | Madison, WI 53703

-Residential institutes are held at the University of Wisconsin-Madison Pyle Center.
-The center is located on campus at 702 Langdon St., Madison WI 53706.
-A block of hotel rooms are available for class participants to reserve on campus at the Fluno Center, located at 601 University Ave., Madison, WI 53715.
+Residential institutes are held at the University of Wisconsin-Madison Fluno Center.
+The center is located on campus at 601 University Ave., Madison WI 53715.
+A block of hotel rooms is available for class participants to reserve on campus at the Fluno Center.
 Participants are responsible for arranging their own lodging and parking.
 We encourage you to secure your lodging soon after registering for your class to ensure a hotel room for your stay in Madison.
 To reserve your room call the Fluno Center directly at 608-441-7117 and reference your institute for the block rate.
 If you need parking, inform the center when you book your room.

 School for Workers is committed to the health and safety of our students, faculty, and staff.
 As the COVID-19 pandemic response continues to adapt, School for Workers adheres to the guidance of the U.S. Centers for Disease Control and Prevention, Public Health Madison and Dane County, and the University of Wisconsin-Madison.
 If you choose to register for a residential institute with School for Workers you are agreeing to follow the latest guidelines in effect at the time of your institute – this may include masking, social distancing, testing, etc. Individuals who do not abide by the guidelines will not be able to participate in the institute.